Budibase/website/content/blog/no-code-tools/index.md

 +++
 No-code tools empower people around the world to build technology without code.
 Before no-code tools, building a simple web application was a challenging task, and often left to developers.
 Thankfully, this is not the case anymore.
 While no-code tools cannot solve all technical challenges, having the right no-code stack can undoubtedly help you get certain jobs done a lot faster, easier, and cheaper.

-There are hundreds of no-code tools available, some free and some expensive.
+There are hundreds of free no-code tools available - as well as paid options.
 They also serve tons of different purposes, from 3rd party integrations to building web applications and more.

 The no-code landscape is attracting a lot of interest and is growing year on year.
 Check out this trend line: